glacier-modding/glaciermodding.org/docs/rpkg/gui/overview.md

 # Overview

-The RPKG has two panels.
+The RPKG tool has two panels.

 ## Left panel
 The left panel includes the tabs Resource View, the Depenency View and the Search